hapticdata/Sketchplate/README.md

 * [Backbone.js](http://documentcloud.github.com/backbone/) - AMD-wrapped
 * [Three.js](http://mrdoob.github.com/three.js/) - AMD-wrapped (still exposed to `window`)
 * [Stats.js](http://github.com/mrdoob/stats.js/) - AMD-wrapped

 Because this structure uses AMD, none of these libraries are assumed to be used, they will only be loaded if explicitly required as a dependency.

-I should note that this is an experiment and this is the first Sublime Text 2 plugin I've written, and I'm not much for python or bash.
+I should note that this is an experiment and this is the first Sublime Text 2 plugin I've written.
+I'm not much for python or bash.

 Created by [Kyle Phillips](http://haptic-data.com) on April 8th, 2012